 All products featured are independently chosen by us.
 However, SoundGuys may receive a commission on orders placed through its retail links.
 See our ethics statement.

 Apple AirPods Pro vs Sony WF-1000XM3

 The Apple AirPods Pro is Apple’s response to the rise in noise canceling true wireless earbuds.
 The California-based company redesigned its famed earbuds to provide a more stable fit while retaining beloved features like hands-free Siri access and streamlined use among iOS devices.
-While it’s a great pick for iPhone users, we’re looking at how the AirPods Pro compares to one of the best ANC options on the market: the Sony WF-1000XM3 which have top-end noise canceling, a secure fit, and effective touch controls.
+While it’s a great pick for iPhone users, we’re looking at how the AirPods Pro compares to Sony’s best true wireless earphones: the Sony WF-1000XM3 which have top-end noise canceling, a secure fit, and effective touch controls.
 Let’s find out which is better: the Apple AirPods Pro or the Sony WF-1000XM3.